guillaumeblanc/ozz-animation/_documentation/howtos.md

 How to write a custom skeleton importer?
 ========================================
-ozz proposes all the offline [data structures][link_offline_pipeline] and [utilities][link_offline_pipeline_utilities] required to build runtime optimized skeleton data. `ozz::animation::offline::RawSkeleton` is the offline data structure for skeletons.
+ozz proposes all the offline [data structures][link_toolset] and [utilities][link_toolset_utilities] required to build runtime optimized skeleton data. `ozz::animation::offline::RawSkeleton` is the offline data structure for skeletons.
 It is defined as a hierachy of joints, with their names and default transformation.
 It is converted to the runtime `ozz::animation::Skeleton` with `ozz::animation::offline::SkeletonBuilder` class.

 So writing a custom importer means first filling a `RawSkeleton` object.
 The next few code part setup a Raw skeleton with a root and 2 children (3 joints in total).